spacelift-io/user-documentation/docs/getting-started.md

 When using GitHub as an authentication provider, your Spacelift accounts are associated with your selected GitHub account or GitHub Organization.
 After clicking "Sign Up", you'll need to choose an organization you are a member of, your personal account, or create a new GitHub Organization.

-{% hint style="info" %}
+!!! info
     The GitHub Organization/account name selected will be used as your Spacelift account name.
-{% endhint %}

 ### Step 2: Connecting with GitHub

-{% hint style="info" %}
+!!! info
     In this guide, we will be using GitHub to host our repositories.
 You can find more information about other supported VCS providers [here](integrations/source-control/).
-{% endhint %}

-{% hint style="info" %}
+!!! info
     The flow for connecting GitHub as a VCS provider is slightly different when using GitHub to sign in compared to the other sign-in options (GitLab, Google).
 Follow the section that is applicable to you.
-{% endhint %}

 #### GitHub was used as a sign-in option: